impredicative/urltitle/README.md

 reader.title('https://download.fedoraproject.org/pub/fedora/linux/releases/29/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-29-1.2.iso')
 '(application/octet-stream) (2G)'
 ```

+For any site-specific customizations, update `urltitle.config.NETLOC_OVERRIDES` for the relevant site per the
+preexisting examples in it.
+Do not add a "www." prefix to any top-level key in it.

 ## To do
 * Implement custom handling for some non-HTML content types such as PDF, etc.